wunderwuzzi23/blog/content/posts/2023/openai-data-exfiltration-first-mitigations-implemented.md

 [![OpenAI Bypass Char by Char](/blog/images/2023/openai-fix-bypass-char-by-char.png)](/blog/images/2023/openai-fix-bypass-char-by-char.png)

-Above exfiltrates the text "hi" to the third party server by sending each letter as a seperate request.
+Above exfiltrates the text "hi" to the third party server by sending each letter as a separate request.

 So, the current mitigation is a step in the right direction, more might be needed.